IngressoRapidoWebComponents/credit-card-input/README.md

 ### Validation

-The input can detect whether a credit card number is valid, and the type of credit card it is, using the Luhn checksum.
-See `http://jquerycreditcardvalidator.com/` for more information.
+The input can detect whether a credit card number is valid, and the type of credit card it is, using the Luhn checksum depending if the type of credit card support it.

 The input can be automatically validated as the user is typing by using the `auto-validate` and `required` attributes.
 For manual validation, the